ncperdomo/FICORO_GNSS/README.md

-# Filtering and Combining GNSS Velocity Fields in Python
+# Filtering, Combining and Rotating GNSS Velocity Fields in Python (FICORO)

 ## 1) Introduction

-The Mediterranean and the Middle East regions provide a unique opportunity to investigate plate dynamics and large-scale crustal deformation and earthquake hazard given the complex tectonic interactions involving multiple plates and tectonic regimes.
-The expansion of regional GNSS networks and the availability of published velocities have facilitated a broader understanding of active tectonics in these regions.
-However, despite these advancements, few attempts have been made to integrate the available GNSS velocities, and no consensus exists in the geodetic community on the most effective way to filter and harmonise geodetic data sets.
+The Alpine-Himalayan belt provides a unique opportunity to investigate plate dynamics and large-scale crustal deformation and earthquake hazard given the complex tectonic interactions involving multiple plates and tectonic regimes.
+The expansion of regional GNSS networks and the availability of published velocities have facilitated a broader understanding of active tectonics in this region.
+However, despite these advancements, few attempts have been made to integrate the available GNSS velocities, and consensus on the optimal methods for filtering and harmonizing geodetic datasets remains elusive.
 The primary objective of this project is to filter, combine and rotate GNSS velocity fields from column-formatted text files.
-These data are obtained from different geodetic studies of lithospheric deformation, with each file comprising 13 distinct columns, including 'Lon', 'Lat', 'E.vel', 'N.vel', 'E.adj', 'N.adj', 'E.sig', 'N.sig', 'Corr', 'U.vel', 'U.adj', 'U.sig', 'Stat'.
-The goal is to combine all the published GNSS velocity fields in the Euro-Mediterranean region, Asia Minor, and the Middle East, rotate them into different reference frames, filter outliers, and manage repeated stations that might differ in names or have coordinates varying by $\leq 0.01^\circ$ (1.11 km) across different studies.
+These data are obtained from different geodetic studies of lithospheric deformation, with each input file comprising 13 distinct columns, including 'Lon', 'Lat', 'E.vel', 'N.vel', 'E.adj', 'N.adj', 'E.sig', 'N.sig', 'Corr', 'U.vel', 'U.adj', 'U.sig', 'Stat'.
+The goal is to combine all the published GNSS velocity fields along the Alpine-Himalayan belt, rotate them into different reference frames, filter outliers, and manage repeated stations that might differ in names or have coordinates varying by $\leq 0.01^\circ$ (1.11 km) across different studies.
 By providing insights into plate motions and crustal deformation, our results contribute to earthquake hazard assessment, particularly in light of the recent earthquakes in Türkiye, Syria and Morocco.
 Moreover, by proposing these open-access codes, I advocate for a collaborative effort within the geodetic community to adopt common procedures for cleaning and combining GNSS velocities.
 This standardisation will enhance the reliability and comparability of geodetic measurements and streamline collaborative efforts and insights across different research groups.

 The methodology implemented in the code combines some of the approaches by previous research on aggregated GNSS velocity fields, including [Piña-Valdez., et al., (2022)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021JB023451) and [Zeng et al., (2022)](https://pubs.geoscienceworld.org/ssa/srl/article-abstract/93/6/3121/617675/GPS-Velocity-Field-of-the-Western-United-States).